DUI Drugs Attorneys in Athens, Georgia

 How Is a Drug DUI Different than An Alcohol DUI?

 In Georgia, you can be charged with a DUI even if you don't have any alcohol in your system.
-All it takes is for the police think that you are under the influence of drugs or some other kind of intoxicant.
+All it takes is for the police to think that you are under the influence of drugs or some other kind of intoxicant.
 These charges can take people by surprise.
 Moreover, the laws regulating DUIs in Georgia have some interesting characteristics that many people aren't aware of.

 There are a few ways that a DUI drugs charge is different from DUI alcohol.
-There are differences in the jail time and fines.
+There are differences in jail time and fines.
 As a result, a DUI drugs charge must be met with an aggressive defense that protects your Constitutional rights

 One of the most common DUI Drug charges comes when the police suspect that a driver has been using illegal drugs.
 In the state of Georgia, there are different regulations surrounding different drugs.
 Therefore, it pays to have a lawyer who understands the ins and outs of the criminal code.

 Some drugs can result in a conviction if they are detected in any quantity in someone's body.
 One example of this is cocaine.